Have you tried PEMF therapy for pain relief yet?

 To this day, I am able to declare that fibromyalgia is no longer a daily pain.
 I still experience some levels of pain especially from changes in pressure from heatwaves and storms.
 Another way it has improved my fibro life is with how it addressed nerve pain.
 Between the nerve pain caused by fibromyalgia, I also have permanent nerve damage from a surgical error between my pelvis and left thigh.
 Because of PEMF therapy, the nerve pain from both is no longer a daily occurrence.

-Pain Relief From Oska Pulse for Psoriatic Arthritis
+Pain Relief From PEMF Therapy for Psoriatic Arthritis

 The pain I experience from psoriatic arthritis is the worst in my spine.
 From my tailbone to my neck, my spine has always felt like a rusted rod with spikes that are scraping and cutting tendons and nerves.